MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/rest/plannedVMs.md

+ms.ContentId: C71126C0-BBC8-470B-91F0-17B339177D7F
+title: Planned VMs

-﻿There are times when a virtual machine configuration needs to be "altered" in order to be moved.
+There are times when a virtual machine configuration needs to be "altered" in order to be moved.

 When:
 - Live migrating a virtual machine